9 Most Important Shipping Documents in Nigeria’s Import Trade Logistics

 - International Commercial Terms (INCOTERM) of payment

 - Mode of transportation, place, and cost of delivery

 - Validity period

-Commercial Invoice: As stated earlier, a commercial invoice the full payment detail for each transaction, upon approval of the proforma invoice or quotation, including the order or purchase order number, importer’s reference number, description of goods, the price per unit at a particular location, total quantity, total value, packing specifications, INCOTERMS of sale, the total number of packages, name and number of flight or vessel conveying items, bill of lading number, place and country of origin, terms of payment, invoice validity period and approved, etc.
+Commercial Invoice: As stated earlier, a commercial invoice is the full payment detail for each transaction, upon approval of the proforma invoice or quotation, including the order or purchase order number, importer’s reference number, description of goods, the price per unit at a particular location, total quantity, total value, packing specifications, INCOTERMS of sale, the total number of packages, name and a number of flight or vessel conveying items, bill of lading number, place and country of origin, terms of payment, invoice validity period and approved, etc.

 Bill of Lading/Airwaybill: While a Bill of Lading (BL or BOL) is a shipping contract document issued by an ocean carrier to a shipper/importer, with detail of the goods being carried, an airwaybill is a contract of carriage between the air carrier and the shipper/importer with detail of the goods to be carried, as in the Bill of Lading.

-Typically, a Bill of Lading includes the name of the carrier, the name of the consignee, a detailed list of goods being transported, number of packages and kind of packaging, weight and/or volume of the cargo, each package’s freight class, terms of payment and special handling instructions.
+Typically, a Bill of Lading includes the name of the carrier, the name of the consignee, a detailed list of goods being transported, the number of packages and kind of packaging, the weight and/or volume of the cargo, each package’s freight class, terms of payment and special handling instructions.

 While Bills of Lading can either be direct or negotiable, Airwaybills are not negotiable.
 You may be wondering how a Bill of Lading is negotiable.
 Yes, it is!